omaraflak/ERC4671/README.md

 import "@openzeppelin/contracts/utils/introspection/IERC165.sol";

 interface INTTStore is IERC165 {
+    // Event emitted when a NTT contract is added to the owner's records event Added(address owner, address ntt);

+    // Event emitted when a NTT contract is removed from the owner's records event Removed(address owner, address ntt);

     /// @notice Add a NTT contract address to the caller's record
     /// @param ntt Address of the NTT contract to add function add(address ntt) external;